 Is Your Espresso Dying While You Wait?

-At my first cafe job, my boss sat me down with two freshly pulled espressos in separate shot glasses.
+My boss sat me down at my first cafe job with two freshly pulled espressos in separate shot glasses.

 "Quick.
 Drink this one."
 I did.
 It was hot, syrupy, and deeply bittersweet.